t184256/vnc-automate/README.md

 pip install '<build_dir>/dist/vnc_automate-2.0.0-cp311-cp311-linux_x86_64.whl'
 ```

-For the example to work, the Windows machine under test must have SSH and VNC-server setup.
-The example expects to
-authenticate to SSH with the Windows credentials, the same as used to log in on the Windows desktop.
-VNC-server on Windows shoeld NOT expect any authentication, which alright since it should just listen on localhost.

 ## Pytest example

+For the example to work, the Windows machine under test must have SSH and VNC-server setup:
+- The example expects to authenticate to SSH with the Windows credentials, the same credentials as used to log in on the Windows desktop.
+- It starts an ssh-tunnel to `localhost:5900` on the Windows host to connect to VNC.
+- VNC-server on Windows should NOT expect any authentication, which alright since it should listen on localhost only.

 ```python
 import os